-Before students are allowed to register for dissertation credits, they will be reviewed for performance by the joint UAA-UAF PhD committee, using existing university standards and forms for advancement to candidacy.
+Before students are allowed to register for dissertation credits, they will be reviewed for performance by the committee, using existing university standards and forms for advancement to candidacy.
 Review will be based on faculty experience with the student to date, submitted paperwork and the student’s progress through the program.
-Feedback from the review will be provided to the student by her or his advisor.
+Feedback from the review will be provided to the student by their advisor.
 To advance to candidacy, students must also have received at least a conditional pass on their comprehensive exam.
 The program defines the comprehensive exam as being met through passing the required competency portfolios.
-Passing one portfolio qualifies the student for a conditional pass on the comprehensive exam, which is sufficient for advancement to candidacy.
+Passing the research portfolio qualifies the student for a conditional pass on the comprehensive exam, which is sufficient for advancement to candidacy.
 All portfolios must be passed for the comprehensive exam to be fully passed.

 Doctoral Dissertation Proposal Defense

 A doctoral dissertation must be carried out successfully and approved by a doctoral dissertation committee.
 The dissertation committee will consist of at least four members.
-It is recommended that the dissertation chair be on the same campus as the student.
-There must be at least one committee member from each psychology department at UAF and UAA.
-Content areas can vary widely, but must be related to clinical, community, or cross-cultural issues and applicable in Alaska settings.
+Content areas can vary widely, but must be related to clinical, community, or multicultural issues and applicable in Alaska settings.

 Advancement to Internship

-A full-time, 18 credit (one-year) predoctoral internship is required.
+A full-time, 18-credit (one-year) internship is required.
 This internship should meet the criteria laid out by the American Psychological Association (APA); selection of an Association of Psychology Postdoctoral and Internship Centers (APPIC)-approved internship is encouraged.
 Placements in Alaska are preferred, but not required.

 APA Ethical Guidelines

-Strict compliance with APA ethical guidelines is required throughout participation in the degree program.
+Strict compliance with APA Ethical Principles of Psychologists and Code of Conduct is required throughout participation in the degree program.
 Violations can result in immediate dismissal from the program and failure to graduate.
 Completion of an annual disclosure statement is also required.
 Affirmative answers may result in dismissal from the program and failure to graduate.
-The disclosure statement may be viewed on the program website.

 Program Student Learning Outcomes